-Winter Olympics: Snowboarder Jamie Nicholls fails to make slopestyle final
+Winter Olympics: Elise Christie qualifies for 500m short-track quarter-finals

 Other news headlines on day one

-The Korean government has launched an investigation into a possible cyber attack during the opening ceremony.
+- The South Korean government has launched an investigation into a possible cyber attack during the opening ceremony.
 What organisers describe as non-critical parts of the internal systems went down 45 minutes before the ceremony began, affecting the phone and internet services, but it did not impact on the ceremony.

-Figure skater Kim Yuna, who lit the Olympic cauldron, said it was an "unforgettable experience".
+- Figure skater Yuna Kim, who lit the Olympic cauldron, said it was an "unforgettable experience".
 Speaking in Korean she revealed she had been nervous because there had only been one rehearsal and she was worried about falling over.

+- The spectacular sight of 1,218 drones forming the Olympic rings during the opening ceremony was pre-recorded.